MedVision: Benchmarking Quantitative Medical Image Analysis: Details of Detection Performance

-Figure \ref{appendix:fig:detection_anatomy_level} shows the detection performance of VLMs in various anatomical groups.
-Labels are first categorized into these anatomy groups.
-Then, weighted average metrics are calculated for each group.
-Tumor/lesion labels are highlighted in color.

-A substantial improvement is observed in the SFT models across all metrics.
-In Figure \ref{appendix:fig:detection_anatomy_level}, anatomical groups are arranged in descending order of recall.
-Overall, detection performance is lower for tumor/lesion groups than for healthy anatomy, likely due to greater variability in tumor size, shape, and location.
-The limited number of tumor/lesion samples may also contribute to reduced performance.

-\subsubsection{Label Level Detection Performance}
+\subsection{Label Level Detection Performance}

-Figure \ref{appendix:fig:detection_label_level} shows the label level detection performance of VLMs at each box-image-ratio group.
+Figure~\ref{appendix:fig:detection_label_level} shows the label level detection performance of VLMs at each box-image-ratio group.
 Box-image-ratio is defined as the area ratio of the bounding box to the image.
 Labels are grouped into different box-image-ratio ranges.
-We visualized the composition of box-image-ratio groups for each label at the bottom of Figure \ref{appendix:fig:detection_label_level}.
+We visualized the composition of box-image-ratio groups for each label at the bottom of Figure~\ref{appendix:fig:detection_label_level}.
 For each box-image-ratio group and label combination, we visualized recall, precision, and F1 score.
-Figure \ref{appendix:fig:detection_label_level} is a detailed map of VLM performance at various target sizes and labels.
-We observed that detection performance generally improves with larger box-image-ratio.
-Significant performance improvement is observed in the SFT models.
+Figure~\ref{appendix:fig:detection_label_level} is a detailed map of VLM performance at various target sizes and labels.

-\subsubsection{Effect of Target Size}
+\subsection{Effect of Target Size}

-Figure \ref{appendix:fig:detection_label_level} shows a trend of increasing detection performance with larger target sizes (box-image-ratio).
+Figure~\ref{appendix:fig:detection_label_level} shows a trend of increasing detection performance with larger target sizes (box-image-ratio).
 To further illustrate this effect, we grouped all detection targets into different box-image-ratio groups, and calculated the overall detection performance for each group.
-As shown in Figure \ref{appendix:fig:effect_of_target_size_detection_performance}, precision and recall is positively correlated to relative target size.
-The SFT models consistently outperform the baselines across all target sizes.
+As shown in Figure~\ref{appendix:fig:effect_of_target_size_detection_performance}, precision and recall is positively correlated to relative target size (box-image-ratio).
+Our fine-tuned model, \textbf{MedVision-V0}, consistently outperforms all off-the-shelf models across all target sizes.

-\textbf{VLMs vs Random Guess Model:} We compared the detection performance of baselines and SFT VLMs with a random guess model.
-Most pretrained models perform only slightly above chance, whereas the medical VLM LLaVA-Med-v1.5 (7B) stands out from the other baselines with a noticeably higher F1 score.